Here are some marketing strategies that I have done regarding Reflections.

 - Marquee outside of school

 It is always a challenge to get the students engaged in Reflections.
 Every year the number of students that participate change.
-Personally, I think it depends on the theme.
-The hardest theme for students to interpret was “Diversity Means…” I had the fewest number of entries this year.
+The hardest theme for students to interpret was “Diversity Means…” Area 1 had the fewest number of entries this year.

 Here are some questions that you might have regarding this program: